-This section uses of very elementary principles of statics to carry out the derivation of the elastica from equilibrium of moments.
-A classic textbook introducing these concepts is Statics, by Goodman and Warner[26].
+This section uses elementary principles of statics to carry out the derivation of the elastica from equilibrium of moments.
+A classic textbook introducing these concepts is Statics, by Goodman and Warner [28].

 Consider the elastica in Figure 3.3.
-Two forces, $\mathbf{F}$ and $-\mathbf{F}$ , push the ends of the elastica together.
-Because these forces are equal in magnitude, opposite in direction, and have parallel lines of action, they form a couple [26, p.
-65].
+Two forces of magnitude $\mathbf{F}$ and opposite directions push the ends of the elastica together.
+Because these forces are equal in magnitude, opposite in direction, and have parallel lines of action, they form a couple [28, p.
+65] (the line of action is defined as a vector in the same direction as the force, emerging from the point where the force is applied).